-Crisp, fresh, and colorful, BBQ Chicken Salad is no ordinary salad.
-This dish has layers of flavor – sweet and tangy BBQ chicken, crunchy tortilla strips, and crisp vegetables, all tossed in creamy Greek yogurt ranch dressing.
+Crisp, fresh, and colorful, BBQ Chicken Salad has layers of flavor – sweet and tangy BBQ chicken, crushed tortilla chips, crisp vegetables, and creamy Greek yogurt ranch dressing.

 BBQ Chicken Salad Ingredients

-- Boneless, Skinless Chicken Breast – Sliced into cubes, boneless, skinless chicken breast is the hearty base of this salad.
-Chicken thighs would also work.
-You could also make a vegetarian version with chickpeas instead of chicken.
+- Boneless, Skinless Chicken Breast – Sliced into cubes, boneless, skinless chicken breast is the hearty base of a bbq / barbecue chicken salad recipe.